 Ultimately, Adler and Freud parted ways due to theoretical differences, and Adler established himself at the forefront of his own emerging approach to therapy and soon founded the School of Individual Psychology.
 In this new system, the importance of studying the entire individual was stressed.
 Adler's theory was institutionalized into The Society for Free Psychological Thought, which began publishing the Journal for Individual Psychology soon after.

-Adler was a pioneer in the area of holistic theory on personality, psychotherapy, and psychopathology and believed that a person will be more responsive and cooperative when he or she is encouraged and harbors feeling of adequacy and respect.
-Conversely, when a person is thwarted and discouraged, he or she will display counter-productive behaviors that present competition, defeat, and withdrawal.
+Adler was a pioneer in the area of holistic theory on personality, psychotherapy, and psychopathology, and Adlerian psychology places its emphasis on a person’s ability to adapt to feelings of inadequacy and inferiority relative to others.
+He believed that a person will be more responsive and cooperative when he or she is encouraged and harbors feeling of adequacy and respect.
+Conversely, when a person is thwarted and discouraged, he or she will display counterproductive behaviors that present competition, defeat, and withdrawal.
 When methods of expression are found for the positive influences of encouragement, one’s feelings of fulfillment and optimism increase.
-Adler believed strongly that “a misbehaving child is a discouraged child,” and that children’s behavior patterns will improve most significantly when they are filled with feelings of acceptance, significance, and respect.
+Adler believed strongly that “a misbehaving child is a discouraged child,” and that children’s behavior patterns improve most significantly when they are filled with feelings of acceptance, significance, and respect.

-Clinicians who use this form of therapy strongly believe that these strategies are the precursors for later self-awareness and behaviors and are directly responsible for how a person perceives themself and others in their life.
-By examining these early habitual patterns, we can better develop the tools needed to create our own sense of self-worth, meaning and ultimately create change that results in healing.
+Clinicians who use this form of therapy strongly believe that these strategies are the precursors for later self-awareness and behaviors and are directly responsible for how a person perceives themselves and others in their life.
+By examining these early habitual patterns, we can better develop the tools needed to create our own sense of self-worth and meaning, and ultimately create change that results in healing.

-Last updated: 05-02-2014
+Last updated: 12-10-2014